emagiz/emdocs/mds/fundamental/fundamental-stateful.md

 ## 2. Key concepts
-All concepts are discussed in the section below.
+All concepts are discussed in the section below..

 ##### Theory